esaude/data-migration-system/README.md

 Development Environment Specs
 ------------------------------
-For the development of data migration tool here are the minimum specs of the development environment:
+For the development of the data migration tool, here are the minimum specs required for the development environment:

 -         Windows OS 7+ (currently being used by the majority)
 -         Eclipse IDE (preferably Indigo, Juno, Kepler or Luna)